TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/PageProperties/Index.rst

 This tab lets you control the visibility of the page based on localization.

-For more information about translation, see :ref:`Working with Language <languages>`
+For more information about translation, see :ref:`Working with Languages <languages>`

 .. _pages-properties-accesss: